-This seminar will be offered as an online webinar.
-Your registration confirmation email will provide webinar access details.
+Your registration confirmation email contains webinar access details.

 The Occupational Safety and Health Administration (OSHA) published the Occupational Exposure to Bloodborne Pathogens standard (29 CFR 1910.1030) in 1991 because of a significant health risk associated with exposure to viruses and other microorganisms that cause bloodborne diseases.
 Of primary concern are the human immunodeficiency virus (HIV), and the hepatitis B and hepatitis C viruses.

 The standard establishes requirements for employers with workers who are “reasonably anticipated” to come in contact with blood or other potentially infectious materials.
 In order to reduce or eliminate the hazards of occupational exposure, an employer must implement an exposure control plan for the worksite with details on employee protection measures.

 - Exposure Determination

 - Use of engineering and work practice controls